-In order to apply the suspension or modification of the payments on account for the aforementioned periods, the Fund must submit the PDT 625 as of July, respectively, as well as print the Income Statement as of such months and attach it to the Inventory and Balance Sheet Book.
+In order to apply the suspension or modification of the payments on account for the aforementioned periods, the Fund shall be able to submit the PDT 625 as of July, respectively, as well as print the Income Statement as of such months and attach it to the Inventory and Balance Sheet Book.
+From the evaluation, if the Fund had modified the coefficient for the payments on account from August to December 2021, the result would have been higher than 1.5%; however, since the year was not yet closed, it was possible that said coefficient could be reverted and result in higher payments on account, therefore there was no change in the coefficient for the periods from August to December 2021.